Nemo-0904/Task5-ManualFileSelect/README.md

-Here’s a **README-ready** version of your ongoing internship project description, structured with clarity and professionalism:

----

 # 🤖 Robotic Co. – Full-Stack MERN Robotics + E-Commerce Web App *(Ongoing Internship)*

 This project is a full-stack web application that merges an e-commerce platform with real-time 3D robot simulation and control.
 Developed as part of an ongoing internship, it integrates modern web technologies to provide a unique interactive robotics experience through both UI and gesture-based control.